The 12 Most Dangerous Apps for Kids: A Guide for Parents

 Discord is a huge place for teens to hang out and talk about gaming, whether they’re actively holding a controller during a game of Call of Duty or just shooting the breeze after school.
 It’s a messaging platform that’s very similar to Slack, and features chatrooms, direct messaging, voice chat, and video calls.
 Users can join different “servers” and within each server are different “channels.”
 Think of these like chat rooms.
 They can be for anything, from huge public video game servers to small, private groups of friends.

-So, why is Discord so dangerous?
+So, why is Discord considered one of many dangerous apps?
 Because it can expose kids to all sorts of inappropriate content, from hate speech and porn to bullying and online predators.
-Bark’s 2021 annual report found Discord consistently in the top five platforms for bullying, suicidal ideation, body image, and more.
+Bark’s 2022 annual report found Discord consistently in the top five platforms for bullying, suicidal ideation, body image, and more.
 And even though it’s popular among teens, Discord is used by more than just kids, which means that adult content on the app is rampant.
 It can be easy for kids to get involved in a Discord server and make “friends” and then be influenced by sketchy adults.

 4. Yik Yak